 Kingham Primary School has a highly dedicated staff committed to ensuring that every child is valued and feels confident and secure.

-The Headteacher is supported by Senior Leaders in the management of the school, including two Assistant Headteachers who share this role.
+The Headteacher is supported by Senior Leaders in the management of the school, including a Deputy Headteacher and school business manager.

 Each class has at least one qualified Teacher, who may also take the lead in one or more specialist areas.
 Their role is to care, encourage and listen as well as to teach.
 They are supported by Teaching Assistants who also work with small groups or individual children.